 - Surgical Simulation: Using a VRmagic Medical Simulator, students practice eye examination skills and learn introductory micro-surgical skills

-- Networking: In 2018, Eve Higginbotham, SM, MD, Professor of Ophthalmology and Vice Dean for Diversity and Inclusion, University of Pennsylvania, met with Pipeline mentors and mentees for dinner and gave a DEI Guest Lectureship as Grand Rounds.
+- Networking: In 2020, Mildred Olivier, MD, Assistant Dean for Diversity and Professor of Ophthalmology at Chicago Medical School (CMS) of Rosalind Franklin University of Medicine and Science and John H. Strong, Jr. Hospital at Cook Country, will serve as our DEI Guest Lecturer.
+She will meet with Pipeline mentors and mentees for dinner and give a DEI Lecture at Grand Rounds.
 Future networking events will be offered on an annual basis.

 - Minority Ophthalmology Mentoring (MOM) program